946336/len/README.md

 # len
 Line length utility

-<samp>len</samp> is a small utility that counts line lengths from text files.
+`len` is a small utility that counts line lengths from text files.
 Its behavior on other file types is undefined and probably not very nice.

 By default, `len` does not produce any output on stdout or stderr unless examining multiple files.